Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 Securities / broker-dealer angle (federal)

 If you broker a sale of shares or other securities and you're paid based on that transaction, you can trigger US federal broker-dealer rules.
 If you "place equity for a commission", regulators may say you're acting like an unregistered securities broker unless you fall inside a narrow M&A-broker style exemption (full change-of-control, private company, etc.).
 That is serious exposure.
 You cannot ignore it.
+Unlike the real estate licence, this is not a 60-hour course — it is a multi-exam, ongoing-compliance regime.

 Asset sale vs share sale